 Manually checking every invoice against your carrier contract is an impossible task for any high-volume shipper.
 This is where technology comes in.
 Automated audit platforms scan millions of data points in seconds, flagging every potential error with precision.
 This tech-driven approach not only improves accuracy but also dramatically speeds up the entire process.
 Once an error is identified, the system can automatically file a claim with the carrier on your behalf.
 This removes the administrative burden from your team, ensures no refund opportunity is missed, and gets your money back into your budget faster.
 It’s a streamlined way to manage freight cost analysis and recovery.

-Manage the Refund and Recovery Process
+Handle the Entire Refund and Recovery Process

 Finding a billing error is only the first step; getting the carrier to issue a credit is the real goal.
 A dedicated audit partner manages the entire refund and recovery process for you.
 They handle the communication with carriers, follow up on claims, and ensure that every credited dollar is correctly applied to your account.
 This consistent follow-through is critical, as carriers have specific windows and procedures for filing claims.
 An audit service’s true value often lies in the persistent management of the claims process, ensuring you successfully reclaim funds for overcharges and service failures without tying up your internal resources.